ChadBurggraf/plists-cs/README.md

  - `DataContractSerializer` does not require collections to implement `IList` formally; instead an informal protocol requiring an `Add` method is used.
 Right now, `DataContractBinaryPlistSerializer` requires an actual `IList` implementation or an array for collection objects.
 This may change in the future if there is any demand.
  - This functionality has not been thoroughly tested.
 Please report bugs!

 The basic usage of `DataContractBinaryPlistSerializer` is almost identical to `DataContractSerializer`.
 One big difference is that it does not use `XmlReader` and `XmlWriter` under the covers.
-Therefore, there aren't any overloads for either the constor or the `ReadObject` and `WriteObject` methods.
+Therefore, there aren't any overloads for either the constructor or the `ReadObject` and `WriteObject` methods.

 Binary plists are a very limited serialization format, so a number of `DataContract` features aren't supported and will be ignored (e.g., custom names and namespaces, member orders, etc.).